erikphansen/olc-marketing/content/_index.md

 For years I wanted software to help manage my small HOAs.
 Something simple, private, and affordable.
 Something that would make life easier for everyone.
 I never found what I was looking for, so I built Our Little Community.

 There are a lot of solutions out there for _large_ HOAs.
 The kinds of HOAs that are often managed by professional companies.
-These products consider 300-unit complexes to be "small" and often have "call us to ask about pricing" models.
+These products consider 300-unit complexes to be "small" and often have "call us for a quote" pricing models.

 No thank you.